 You can add as many filters as you'd like by hitting the + icon on the right for each segment.
 Similarly, you can remove a filter by hitting the x icon.

-When segmenting orders and customers, you'll also be able to filter by custom meta fields your store has (more on this here).
+When segmenting orders, customers, products, or subscriptions you'll also be able to filter by custom meta fields your store has (more on this here).